polatengin/utah/README.md

 # Check if file is properly formatted (exit 1 if not)
 utah format script.shx --check

+# Format all .shx files recursively from current directory
+utah format

+# Format all .shx files recursively in place
+utah format --in-place

+# Check all .shx files recursively are properly formatted
+utah format --check
 ```

+**Recursive Formatting**: When no file is specified, Utah will automatically find and format all `.shx` files recursively starting from the current directory.
+This is particularly useful for formatting entire projects:

+- `utah format` - Creates `.formatted.shx` files for all unformatted files
+- `utah format --in-place` - Formats all files in place
+- `utah format --check` - Checks all files and exits with code 1 if any need formatting

+**Note**: The `-o` option is not supported when formatting multiple files recursively.

 The formatter honors these EditorConfig properties: